kosson/GnodEdge/README.md

 Creator of nodes and edges for Gephi

+Purpose: the app is built out of the need to shape bibliographic data in such a way to be fast compatible with Gephi application.
+The purpose is to create the nodes table and the edges table very fast out of data saved from Zotero and cleaned a bit afterwards.
+For a good measure, take a look at the data-prima-forma.csv file to understand the reduced shape of the data.

 Requirements:

 - Install Obsidian from Obsidian.md.
 Create a new vault having the subdirectory gnodedgeplan as target.
 Opening Obsidian, you get a visualization with the planned steps in application development;